Bucket Toilets: How to Poop for Less

 A fan is a fantastic way of preventing odors.
 Even high-end composting toilets have an integrated fan system.
 This is also the reason why residential flush toilets are vented.

 A fan does not need to be on 24/7.
 You can have it only for the duration you are doing the job.
-There is that smell which comes during that time, and just before you cover your waste with saw dust and that is when you should have a fan on.
+There is that smell that comes during that time, and just before you cover your waste with sawdust, you should have a fan on.

-It is also helpful to ensure sure that the room where you have the bucket toilet is well ventilated.
+It is also helpful to ensure that the room where you have the bucket toilet is well-ventilated.
 Air should be able to flow in and out naturally.

-A trick that may prove worthwhile is to leave the bucket outside in area with natural flow of air probably overnight.
-This should however be within your compound as other people might find it gross.
+A trick that may prove worthwhile is to leave the bucket outside in an area with a natural flow of air, probably overnight.
+This should, however, be within your compound, as other people might find it gross.

 Bucket Toilet Disposal

 Since decomposition takes quite a long time, you should have a barrel where you empty the contents of your bucket once it is full.
-The barrel should have a lid which you only empty when dumping waste from the bucket to contain any smell and keep off flies
+The barrel should have a lid that you only empty when dumping waste from the bucket to contain any smell and keep off flies.

-Since the waste from the bucket will further go decomposition in the barrel, you should not use a plastic bag with the bucket toilet.
+Since the waste from the bucket will further decompose in the barrel, you should not use a plastic bag with the bucket toilet.
 Just use the bucket as it is.

-Plastics are non-biodegradable and they are not something you want to bury in your garden.
-They would also slow down the decomposition process not forgetting how difficult it would be to empty the barrel.
+Plastics are non-biodegradable and not something you want to bury in your garden.
+They would also slow down the decomposition process, not forgetting how difficult it would be to empty the barrel.

-To avoid waste sticking at the bottom of the bucket, always pour a good amount of saw dust (about an inch or two) before getting down to business.
-You should also clean the bucket every time after dumping waste in the barrel.
+To avoid waste sticking at the bottom of the bucket, always pour a good amount of sawdust (about an inch or two) before getting down to business.
+It would be best to clean the bucket every time after dumping waste in the barrel.

-It is important to make sure that only biodegradable waste go inside the bucket.
-Do not therefore substitute toilet paper with wet wipes.
-Baby diapers, sanitary pads, condoms and other such products should be disposed off separately.
+It is important to make sure that only biodegradable waste goes inside the bucket.
+Do not, therefore, substitute toilet paper with wet wipes.
+Baby diapers, sanitary pads, condoms, and other products should be disposed of separately.

 You will then need to bury the barrel up to the ¼ quarter mark to help the leachate safely pass to the ground.
-Use a cover that allows natural air circulation in the barrel but also prevents rain wait from entering.
+Use a cover that allows natural air circulation in the barrel but also prevents rainwater from entering.

-Once the barrel is full it takes about 9 months for complete decomposition and for all pathogens to die off.
-You should therefore have several of these barrels to alternate.
+Once the barrel is full, it takes about nine months for complete decomposition and all pathogens to die off.
+You should, therefore, have several of these barrels to alternate.

 A bucket toilet is a very simple but sustainable alternative to flush toilets.
 It saves the water bills and is also eco-friendly.